the-events-calendar/event-tickets/readme.txt

 = [5.26.0] 2025-08-19 =

 * Performance - Improving TicketsCommerce Checkout by offloading tasks to Shepherd.
 [TCMN-185]
+* Feature - Introducing new REST endpoints for managing your Tickets.
 * Language - 74 new strings added, 4 updated, 3 fuzzied, and 0 obsoleted.

 = [5.25.1.1] 2025-07-30 =